IRS-Public/tax-withholding-estimator/QUICKSTART-ONBOARDING.md

 ### Download Repos & Install Dependencies

-* Extract and install package the relevant package from https://github.com/coursier/coursier/releases/
+* Extract and install the relevant package from https://github.com/coursier/coursier/releases/
+    * Make sure you are downloading from the version marked "Latest" ([Version 2.1.24](https://github.com/coursier/coursier/releases/tag/v2.1.24) as of 10/10/2025)
+    * Look for cs-x86_64-pc-win32.zip
 * In terminal run cs setup
 * Download and install node.js: https://nodejs.org/en/download/
 * Download Github Desktop from here & login using your IRS associated account
-* In GitHub Desktop, clone the fact-graph & tax_withholding_estimator repos to your /Documents/GitHub folder
+* In GitHub Desktop, clone the fact-graph & tax-withholding-estimator repos to your /Documents/GitHub folder
 * In terminal, move to the fact-graph repo & install dependencies
     * Open terminal in Run as Administrator mode (right click on app icon) and move to your fact-graph repo: `cd ~/Documents/GitHub/fact-graph`
     * Once you're in the fact-graph repo, use this command to install Make: `choco install make`